Tutorial Gateway

 SQL Table Variable Example

 This time we are going to use Table variable to achieve our object.
 First, we declared a Table Variable.
 Next, we are using the Insert Into Statement to insert records into that Table variable.
 Lastly, we are selecting all the records from Table Variable, whose Total Income is greater than 100000.
-I suggest you refer to the SQL Table Variable to understand the query.
+I suggest you refer to the Table Variable to understand the query.

 -- Difference between CTE, Temp Tables, Derived tables , and Table variable